 Before forming StudioGregg Architects, Ann established her own design and architecture firm with a focus on both historic and contemporary residences.
 Prior to this, she was a project designer with architects French & Crane, and Ann Ledger, renovating and enhancing local residences.
 Ann also served as a consultant architect for Stenton, the historic Germantown home of colonist James Logan, and for the Center City Philadelphia headquarters of the NSCDA, a prominent women's organization.

 Ann established her career designing corporate interiors in Manhattan after her graduation from Duke University.
 As a project designer at Swanke Hayden Connell Architects, she completed large office interiors for Shearson/American Express, Salomon/Lehman Brothers, and Marsh & McLennan.
 Upon returning to the Philadelphia area, Ann expanded her architectural expertise to include residential and institutional design.
-Ann combines her strong background in interiors with an interest in restoring, upgrading and enlarging older buildings and homes.
+An avid painter and visual artist, Ann has a special interest in color selection and coordination for both traditional and contemporary projects.

 In addition to a Bachelor of Architecture cum laude from Temple University, Ann holds a Bachelor of Arts from Duke, and an Associates in Interior Design from Parsons School of Design.
 She has been a visiting design critic at Moore College of Art and is a Registered Architect in the Commonwealth of Pennsylvania.